The European Economy: An Introduction

 IV.
 Common Agricultural Policy

-A. Creation based on national interests.
+A. Launched in 1962, creation was based on national interests.

 4. Export subsidies to ensure that European farmers can compete on external markets.